mediastudiespress/organization/operations/budgets_and_plans/2021_budget.md

 # mediastudies.press 2021 Budget

 2021 is another transition year for mediastudies.press.
 The current director, Jeff Pooley, expects to finance the total costs, in advance of a planned library partnership program for 2022 and beyond (see 2021 Plan).
-The estimated expenses are listed here in order of annual cost:
+The estimated expenses are listed here:

 * **Proofreading** (estimated, 4 books at estimated $1,125/book): $4,500
 * **PO Box** (CoWork 414): $120